 Whether they have a disorder that may account for the headache

 Whether they have family members with severe headaches

 Whether they have had a recent head injury

 Whether they have had a spinal tap recently

 People can think about how to answer the above questions and write the answers down before they go to the doctor.
 Sometimes doctors ask people to fill out a headache questionnaire that covers most of the relevant questions.
 People may complete the questionnaire before their visit and bring the results with them.
 Having this information written down can save time and help guide the evaluation.

 A general physical examination is done.
-It focuses on the head and neck and on brain, spinal cord, and nerve function (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ).
+It focuses on the head and neck and on brain, spinal cord, and nerve function (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ).
 An eye examination The Eye Examination A person who has eye symptoms should be checked by a doctor.
 However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more is sometimes also done.

 Most people do not need testing.
 However, if doctors suspect a serious disorder, tests are done.
 For some suspected disorders, tests are done as soon as possible.
 In other cases, testing can be done within one or more days.

 Magnetic resonance imaging (MRI) and/or magnetic resonance angiography (which provides detailed images of blood vessels) or, if MRI is not available or contraindicated, computed tomography (CT) is done as soon as possible if people have